open-mmlab/mmaction2/README.md

 ## News

+- (2021-10-12) We support **TorchServe**!
+Now recognition models in MMAction2 can be packed as a `.mar` file and served with TorchServe.
-- (2021-09-11) We support ST-GCN, a well-known GCN-based approach for skeleton-based action recognition!
+- (2021-09-11) We support **ST-GCN**, a well-known GCN-based approach for skeleton-based action recognition!

 **Release**: v0.19.0 was released in 07/10/2021.
 Please refer to [changelog.md](docs/changelog.md) for details and release history.